Terralego/django-terra-accounts/doc/installation.rst

 Minimum configuration :
  * Postgresql 10
- * PostGIS 2.4
- * PgRouting 2.5

 Recommended configuration :
  * Postgresql 11
- * PostGIS 2.5
- * PgRouting 2.6

-Your final django project should use django.contrib.gis.backend.postgis as default DATABASE backend
+Your final django project should use postgresql or postgis as default DATABASE backend

 USING docker image :